Everything PR News

 The 2015 diesel emissions scandal involving Volkswagen AG was a watershed moment.
 When regulators revealed that software had been used to cheat emissions tests, the crisis escalated globally within hours.
 Social media ensured that outrage was instantaneous and borderless.

-Volkswagen’s initial response was fragmented across markets.
+Volkswagen's initial response was fragmented across markets.
 The lack of centralized messaging compounded confusion.
-Eventually, the company issued public apologies, restructured leadership, and pivoted aggressively toward electrification messaging—announcing multi-billion-euro EV investments.
+The company eventually issued public apologies, restructured leadership, and pivoted aggressively toward electrification messaging — announcing multi-billion-euro EV investments.
+The scandal permanently altered automotive PR doctrine.
+Three lessons became industry standard:

 1. Centralized global messaging must activate within hours.